hhsieh/hhsieh.github.io/_posts/2016-10-31-Unlimited-Networks-4.md

         }

-Viola, now you have the nodes that you need for further analyses!!
+Voila, now you have the nodes that you need for further analyses!!